Drift-Diffusion Matching: Embedding dynamics in latent manifolds of asymmetric neural networks: Switching and cycling between attractors

 We now consider a numerical example.
 As the energy potential, we choose a sum of Gaussian wells,

 where the $m$ minima can be placed at arbitrary positions $\bm{\mu}_j \in \mathbb{R}^k$, and we can specify the depth, $a_j$, and breadth, $\nu_j$, of each well.
-As shown in Fig. \ref{fig: switching}, we place four identical minima at points in the plane.
-In the absense of inputs, the process typically converges to the minima that is closest.
+As shown in Fig.~\ref{fig: switching}, we place four identical minima at points in the plane.
+In the absence of inputs, the process typically converges to the minima that is closest.
 However, activating the corresponding input code, causes the potential to tilt and encourages trajectories to converge to a specified minimum.
-We train a 256-neuron RNN to encode the potential-gradient, then, using a one-hot coding for the inputs, we fit the input-connectivity and bias, $G$ and $\mathbf{d}$ (see App. \ref{app: computing c} for details).
-We then integrate the RNN with the input code for a given attractor, then switch it halfway through the trajectory.
-Panels $b)$ and $c)$ of Fig. \ref{fig: switching} show traces of 10 random neurons in the network, and the projection of the network dynamics into the latent space, respectively.
+We train a 256-neuron RNN to encode the potential-gradient, then, using a one-hot coding for the inputs, we fit the input-connectivity and bias, $G$ and $\mathbf{d}$ (see App.~\ref{app: computing c} for details).
+We then sample a trajectory from the RNN, where the input signal switches at the halfway point from one minimum to another.
+Panels $b)$ and $c)$ of Fig.~\ref{fig: switching} show traces of 10 random neurons in the network, and the projection of the network dynamics into the latent space, respectively.
 We see that the process converges to the first attractor, but then switches to the second due to the change in the input.